rciam/rciam-docs/docs/developer/guide-for-sps.md

 # Service Providers

-This page contains information about connecting services to OpenAIRE Login in order to allow user login through OpenAIRE Login and to receive users' attributes.
-OpenAIRE Login is connected to a wide range of academic and social Identity Providers that users can choose from in order to access your service.
+This page contains information about using the OpenAIRE AAI for securing access to your service.
+The OpenAIRE AAI supports both OpenID Connect (an extension to OAuth 2.0) and SAML 2.0.
+So the first thing you need to decide is which of the two you are going to use.
+If you want you can also choose to secure some with OpenID Connect and others with SAML.
+To secure your services you are also going to need a library for the protocol you’ve selected.
+Once your service is connected to the OpenAIRE AAI, users will be able to choose from a wide range of academic and social Identity Providers in order to access your service.

 ## Service Provider integration workflow

-To integrate your Service Provider with the OpenAIRE Login service, you need to send us an email to `aai` `<AT>` `openaire.eu` indicating your request.
+To integrate your Service Provider with the OpenAIRE AAI, you need to send us an email to `aai` `<AT>` `openaire.eu` indicating your request.

 The integration follows a two-step process:

-1. Register your Service Provider and test integration with the **BETA** instance of OpenAIRE Login.
-The BETA instance allows for testing authentication and authorisation without affecting the production OpenAIRE Login service.
-Note that while the BETA instance has identical functionality to the production instance, no information is shared between the two systems.
+1. Register your Service Provider and test integration with the **BETA** instance of the OpenAIRE AAI.
+The BETA instance allows for testing authentication and authorisation through the available academic and social Identity Providers but shares no information (e.g. users, groups or roles) with the production instance of the OpenAIRE AAI.
-1. Register your Service Provider with the **production** instance of OpenAIRE Login to allow members of the OpenAIRE User Community to access your service.
-   This requires that the integration has been thoroughly tested during Step 1.
+1. Register your Service Provider with the **production** instance of the OpenAIRE AAI.
+The production instance enables access to your service through any of the available academic and social Identity Providers.
+Moving to production requires that your service integration has been thoroughly tested during Step 1.

 The most important URLs for each environment are listed in the table below but more information can be found in the protocol-specific sections that follow.